 SC.8.N.3.2 Explain why theories may be modified but are rarely discarded.

-scientific theory is a well-substantiated explanation of some aspect of the natural world that has been gained by going through the scientific method and repeatedly tested and confirmed through observation and experimentation.
+A scientific theory is a well-substantiated explanation of some aspect of the natural world that has been gained by going through the scientific method and repeatedly tested and confirmed through observation and experimentation.

 THEORIES = EXPLAIN AN EVENT OR PHENOMENON